Artificial Intelligence

 TD’s broader talent strategy: As part of its talent strategy, the bank is partnering with leading universities to create a strong talent pipeline.
 Initiatives include a capstone project with Columbia University data science students, a co-op program, and a summer internship program focused on analytics, intelligence & AI.

 In parallel, TD is growing talent from within.
 Upskilling opportunities for existing colleagues are also available, supported by structured internal learning platforms.
-“Our team created a ‘Dataversity’ to provide focused learning on topics such as Python, cloud, and more,” Paris explains.
+“Our team created a ‘Dataversity’ to provide focused learning on topics such as Python, cloud, and more,” the TD spokesperson explains.
 “We’ve also partnered with external vendors to provide industry-leading educational opportunities.”

 Education extends across all levels of the bank.
 For senior leaders, TD collaborated with Columbia Business School to offer generative AI training designed to inform, equip, and empower executives to integrate AI into strategic decision-making.

 Within Layer 6, specifically, team members are allowed to participate in both research and practical application.
 The group balances academic rigor with commercial impact, enabling researchers to attend industry conferences, publish work, and translate innovations directly into operational systems.
-“We’ve kept a start-up tech company culture and pace, which many of our colleagues are excited to be a part of,” Paris adds.
+“We’ve kept a start-up tech company culture and pace, which many of our colleagues are excited to be a part of,” adds the TD spokesperson.

 When the New York office opens, it will be staffed by a mix of existing employees and newly recruited talent.
 Over time, TD anticipates expanding this team to meet the growing needs of its US business.